tidyverse/tidyverse.org/CONTRIBUTING.md

 categories: [Other]
 ```

 The slug should match the file name.
-Generally, the `date` should be similar to the file name, but won't be identical - name the file according to when you created the blog post, but make sure you update the date when you publish the post.
+Generally, the `date` should be similar to the file name, but won't be identical - name the file according to when you created the blog post using the format `yyyy-mm-post-slug`, but make sure you update the date in the YAML header when you publish the post.

 Categories should be one (or more of): "case studies", "learn", "package", "programming", or "other".

+### Filetype

+Posts should be written as either `.Rmarkdown`, or `.md` files (in the event that you do not have any code in your post).

+An `.Rmarkdown` file renders to `.md`, which Hugo uses to create a table of contents from your post headers, displayed in the sidebar.
+This does not work for `.Rmd`, which renders directly to `.html`.

 ### RMarkdown setup